brikrey67/rails-views/readme.md

 Recalling from our routes, there are 7 RESTful calls that the router has mapped to our `artists_controller` actions.

-Right now we know our controller is blank, but let's fire up our server:
+Right now we know our controller is blank, but let's fire up our server...

 ```bash
 $ rails s # short for rails server
 ```
-and in our browser, visit the route to view all artists:
+and in our browser, visit the route to view all artists...

 `http://localhost:3000/artists`